 Friends and Classmates Lost and Found

 I’ve got a new friend.
 She is Sitang.
 No, not the Sitang famous for the cuchinta and other rice cakes she makes and sells in our town’s palengke (market) in Plaridel, Bulacan.
 The cuchinta Sitang was my childhood friend and classmate from Grade School.
 She is single.
-This new Sitang, a widow, is also from the same town, but I did not know her until Bebe – a classmate of mine and Cuchinta Sitang’s – introduced us to each other one summer day two years ago.
-We’ve been buddies since then – to my surprise.
+This new Sitang, a widow, is also from the same town.
+Still, I did not know her until Bebe, a classmate of mine and Cuchinta Sitang’s, introduced us to each other on a summer day two years ago.
+We’ve been buddies since then—to my astonishment.

 Sitang and I

-It was my new hobby collecting rare bougainvillea varieties that brought us together.
-Bebe, her house a few meters away from mine, told me she knew someone who has a bougainvillea garden and asked if I’d like to see it, so I said, Ok, take me there.
-The Garden is in the next village, but she did not know exactly where.
+It was my new hobby of collecting rare bougainvillea varieties that brought us together.
+Bebe, whose house is a few meters away from mine, told me she knew someone who had a bougainvillea garden and asked if I’d like to see it, so I said, “Okay, take me there.”
+The garden is in the next village, but she did not know exactly where.
 Bebe has a friend who does.
 That was Sitang; she can show us the place.
+This visit to the bougainvillea garden not only introduced me to a new friend but also sparked a shared interest that has since become a significant part of our friendship.
 “No need to call her, we can go straight to her house and pick her up,” Bebe was confident.
 And if she was not home, what then?
 I asked.
 She would be, Bebe insisted, she knew it.
 Indeed!
 Sitang immediately came out of the house when she recognized Bebe’s voice.
-“Get in the car and will tell you why we’re here,” Bebe again.
-Once Sitang was inside, a sudden disgusting smell that was unmistakably rotten fish took over.
-I had to open all car windows to get rid of the repulsive odor.
+“Get in the car, and’ll tell you why we’re here,” Bebe said again.
+Once Sitang was inside, a sudden, disgusting smell that was unmistakably rotten fish took over.
+I had to open all the car windows to eliminate the repulsive odor.

-I was embarrassed that Sitang noticed I was offended by the repugnant smell she may have caused.
-She was cleaning squids and galungong (mackerel scad) and did not know we were coming.
-Otherwise, she would have changed clothes; she told Bebe in a voice that could wake the dead.
-The booming sound of her voice when she spoke jolted me, but I realized quite soon that it was naturally loud, a hawker’s – one for waking the dead really, but one gets used to it in the long run.
-She explained that she helps her daughter every day to prepare homemade foods for profits.
-Customers are mostly students attending the school located just across the house where the daughter lives.
+Her booming voice, when she spoke, was a surprise.
+It was naturally loud, a hawker’s—one that could bring the dead to life, really, but one gets used to it in the long run.
+She explained that she helps her daughter prepare homemade foods every day to sell for a profit.
+Customers are mostly students attending the school located just across the street from the house where the daughter lives.
 That students were getting squids and galungong that day I met her for the first time.
-That was long ago when galungong was known as the poor man’s viand because it was the most affordable fish one can get.
-Now they’re more expensive than our national fish – the milkfish – at 240 pesos a kg.
+That was long ago when galungong was known as the poor man’s viand because it was the most affordable fish available.
+Now they’re more expensive than our national fish—the milkfish—at 240 pesos a kilo.
 And now everybody is proud to admit that they have galungong on the table.
 Suddenly, the lowly galungong has become a symbol of wealth.
 According to my cook, our cats won’t settle for anything less than galungong, and she was not exaggerating.
-I bought silinyasi (sardines-like fish or tawilis) one day for our four cats (not counting the several stray cats in our backyard my cousin would feed because she thinks she is Mother Theresa and my house, her convent).
+I bought silinyasi (sardine-like fish or tawilis) one day for our four cats (not counting the several stray cats in our backyard that my cousin would feed, as she thinks she is Mother Theresa and my house is her convent).
 A kg of galungong won’t be enough.
-“I told you they don’t like them, “that was my cook.
+“I told you they don’t like them,” that was my cook.
 She was right.
-Oh, well, let them starve!
+Is that so?
+Let them starve then!
+My bubble thoughts.

 Call Lita, I said.
-She lives nearby, and it would be nice if she, too, could join us.
-Lita was my roommate in Manila way back in the ’70s when I was in college.
-We lost touch after I got my diploma and have not seen Lita for more than 40 years until one day when Bebe came to my place with a friend who happened to be Lita.
+She lives nearby, and it would be nice if she could join us as well.
+Lita was my roommate in Manila back in the ’70s, when I was seventeen and still in college.
+We lost touch after I received my diploma and had not seen Lita for more than 40 years, until one day when Bebe came to my place with a friend who happened to be Lita.
 Like Sitang, Lita was their classmate in grade school.
 Fate was kind that Lita and I would meet again!

 Picking alagao leaves with Sitang in the early morning along the Patubig road